usnistgov/CASE-Utilities-Python/README.md

 ## Ontology versions supported

 This repository supports the CASE ontology version that is linked as a submodule [here](dependencies/CASE).
-Currently, the ontology versions are:

-* CASE - 0.5.0
-* UCO - 0.7.0
+The CASE version is encoded as a variable (and checked in unit tests) in [`case_utils/ontology/version_info.py`](case_utils/ontology/version_info.py), and used throughout this code base, as `CURRENT_CASE_VERSION`.

+For instructions on how to update the CASE version for an ontology release, see [`CONTRIBUTE.md`](CONTRIBUTE.md).

 ## Repository locations